Germany intends to buy F-35 stealth military jets — reports | DW | 14.03.2022

 Germany is reportedly planning to equip its air force with US-built F-35 stealth military jets.
 Berlin has previously announced that it will invest more in defense in light of Russia's invasion of Ukraine.

-Germany has decided in principle to purchase the U.S. fighter jet F-35 built by Lockheed Martin to replace its ageing Tornado fleet, according to reports on Monday.
+Germany has decided in principle to purchase the U.S. fighter jet F-35 built by Lockheed Martin to replace its aging Tornado fleet, according to reports on Monday.

 The decision, if confirmed, comes after German Chancellor Olaf Scholz last month announced a massive boost in defense spending as the Ukraine conflict forces Berlin to reassess its foreign and defense policies.